Housing cost contributions

 Deductions known as ‘housing cost contributions’ are made for each non-dependant in your household.
 Non-dependants are usually adults who live with you on an informal basis.
 For example, a friend or family member who doesn’t pay rent.

 For every non-dependent in your household, a fixed amount will be deducted from the amount you get.
-This is currently £72.16 every calendar month and will increase to £73.89 in April 2019.
+This is currently £85.73 every calendar month.

-Housing cost contributions won’t be deducted if you or your partner are:
+Housing cost contributions won’t be deducted if you or your partner are certified blind, or receiving:

 Housing costs contributions also won’t be deducted if the person living with you is: